 The Australia metal additive manufacturing market size reached USD 116.28 Million in 2024.
-Looking forward, IMARC Group expects the market to reach USD 370.75 Million by 2033, exhibiting a growth rate (CAGR) of 13.75% during 2025-2033.
+Looking forward, the market is projected to reach USD 370.75 Million by 2033, exhibiting a growth rate (CAGR) of 13.75% during 2025-2033.
 The growth is fueled by accelerating adoption in aerospace, defense, and medical applications, in combination with the expanding need for light and intricate components.
 Government incentives, advances in technology, and increasing collaboration between industries and academia further drive expansion.
 These elements all contribute to the increasing Australia metal additive manufacturing market share.

 Report Attribute